As a business owner, you strive to make it easy for people to work with you.

 Whenever you get features related to convenience, be prepared to pay something in return.
 There’s also a significant fee for removing the risk of a transaction.
 There’s also the issue HIPAA compliance if you’re in the medical space.

 You already know that collecting credit cards is going to set you back a small percentage.
-The same is true for PayPal, AfterPay, etc. But, perhaps the most significant transaction fees come from CareCredit.
-Some health providers report that their transaction fees are as high as 25%.
-This fee should be weighed against two factors:
+The same is true for PayPal, AfterPay, etc. Transaction fees should be weighed against two factors:

-1. If the patient couldn’t use CareCredit, would they become a client?
-If they’re short on cash or don’t have room on their credit cards, then CareCredit might be their only payment option.
+1. If the patient or client couldn’t use the credit line, would they become a client?
+If they’re short on cash or don’t have room on their credit cards, then the credit card issuer might be their only payment option.

 2. What is the risk of your client defaulting on their financial obligation?
 If it is moderate to high, then the percentage you give away might make up for having to worry about this risk.

 Accepting alternative payment options can potentially put you at risk of violating HIPAA laws.
 If you’re using SMS payments, make sure that your payment processor doesn’t send a text receipt.
 Texting communication technology requires an extra layer of security to avoid information from being intercepted.
-The good news is Weave Text to Pay ensures security by being HIPPA and PCI compliant.
+The good news is Weave Text to Pay ensures security by supporting HIPAA-compliant communications.

 It’s also important that you make sure all of your hardware is encrypted and secure.
 Ask the manufacturers and each payment provider you work with about their security features.